NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 MS Service Class

-        2.  []{#RADIUS_proxy .anchor}You have a Windows Server 2012 R2
+        2. You have a Windows Server 2012 R2 server (RAD1) acting as a
-            server (RAD1) acting as a RADIUS proxy and a RADIUS server group with a single Windows Server 2012 server (RAD2) as a RADIUS server in it.
+            RADIUS proxy and a RADIUS server group with a single Windows Server 2012 server (RAD2) as a RADIUS server in it.
 You need to configure a second RADIUS server to distribute the load.
             What should you do?

             a.
 Deploy a second Windows Server 2012 R2 server (RAD3) and install the Routing and Remote access service (RRAS) on it.
 Export the configuration from RAD1 and import it to RAD3.

-            b.  []{#second_Windows .anchor}Deploy a second Windows
-                Server 2012 server (RAD3) and install RRAS on it.
+            b.
+Deploy a second Windows Server 2012 server (RAD3) and install RRAS on it.
 Export the configuration from RAD2 and import it to RAD3.

             c.  ***Deploy a second Windows Server 2012 R2 server (RAD3) and install NPS Server on it.
 Export the configuration